yugabyte/terraform-provider-yba/docs/resources/cloud_provider.md

 Optional:

 - `code` (String) Code of the zone.
 Varies by cloud provider.
-- `config` (Map of String) Configuration details corresponding to zone.
 - `name` (String) Name of the zone.
 Varies by cloud provider.
 - `secondary_subnet` (String) The secondary subnet in the AZ.
 - `subnet` (String) Subnet to use for this zone.